 Let’s say that Jim wants to purchase a cryptocurrency token, but he doesn’t want to pay too much.
 The price of this token has been jumping up and down for several days within his price range, but it doesn’t stay there.

 Instead of waiting around for the right purchase price for the entire day, Jim can set a limit order for that price.
-When the price is driven down to his buy price, the order will execute, and Jim can accumulate tokens at his desired price.
+When the price is driven down to his buy price, the order will be executed, and Jim can accumulate tokens at his desired price.

 Placing a limit order in crypto is very easy.
 When you go to buy or sell your assets, there should be an option right next to the market order for limit orders.
 Typically, a market order will fill the price for you for whatever the current market value is.